Raleigh White-Collar Criminal Defense Lawyers

 In addition to the Identity Theft and Assumption Deterrence Act, there are numerous other federal laws that have been enacted to address some of the complexities involved in identity theft.
 A few of these privacy laws include:

-If you were arrested or are currently being investigated for an alleged white collar criminal offense in North Carolina, you should seek the help of an experienced criminal defense attorney right away.
-We represent defendants in all states of the criminal process from pre-indictment investigation to pre-trial negotiations/plea bargaining and trial.
-Coolidge Law Firm can conduct an extensive investigation of your case to develop the strongest possible legal defense.
+If you were arrested or are currently being investigated for alleged white-collar crimes in Wake County, you should seek the help of an experienced criminal defense attorney right away.
+Our lawyers represent defendants in all states of the criminal process from pre-indictment investigation to pre-trial negotiations/plea bargaining and trial.
+We conduct an extensive investigation of your case to develop the strongest possible legal defense.

-Our firm helps people all over Wake County accused of these crimes, including residents of Raleigh, Wendell, Cary, Holly Springs, Apex, Wake Forest, Morrisville, and many other communities.
-Call (919) 239-8448 right now to take advantage of a free consultation that will let us review your case and see how we can help.
+Our law firm helps people all over Wake County accused of these crimes, including residents of Raleigh, Wendell, Cary, Holly Springs, Apex, Wake Forest, Morrisville, and many other communities.
+Call (919) 239-8448 right or fill out the contact form now to take advantage of a free consultation that will let us review your case and see how we can help.